Sparksbox

 Reputational cost if caught: Potential media story about "retailers secretly profiling customers"

-The math almost never works unless you're a large chain (500+ stores) where compliance costs amortize across the estate.
+The math almost never works unless the retailer can spread compliance costs across enough locations, revenue, and operational maturity.
 Smaller retailers face structural disadvantages.

 Which is why the smart retailers right now are waiting.
 Not because personalization AI isn't valuable.
 But because the compliance infrastructure isn't stable yet.